odoo/documentation/content/applications/websites/website/publish/multi_website.rst

 *Selectable* is selected.
 Otherwise, it makes it only available for backend operations of Sales and Point of Sale applications.

-Payment Acquirers and Delivery Methods
+Payment Providers and Delivery Methods
 --------------------------------------

-By default, published payment acquirers and delivery methods are deployed in all websites.
+By default, published payment providers and delivery methods are deployed in all websites.
-You could already use specific payment acquirers per country using Geo IP by defining countries in their configuration.
+You could already use specific payment providers per country using Geo IP by defining countries in their configuration.
 Now you can also do it per website by filling in the *Website* field.